AI Governance Platforms Can’t Own Your “NO”

 Only you can own authority, refusal, and the record of what you allowed.

-For the full spec and copy-pasteable clauses, see:
+For the full control objectives and copy-pasteable clauses, see:

 1. Why AI Governance Platforms Are Rising